HasieEST/Mock-RSVP-backend/README.md

 npm start
 ```

 This will run the server, allowing you to access the RSVP web application.
-Port by default is 3006, which can be changed in [server.js](server.js) near the end of the file.
+Port by default is 3006, which can be changed in [server.js](server.js) near at the start of the file.

 ## License